Lawrence908/mongo-events-demo/docs/tickets/EVE-6_REPORT.md

 - Index build is idempotent at startup with proper error handling
 - Implementation follows MongoDB best practices for performance optimization

-The index suite provides a solid foundation for all subsequent geospatial, search, and analytics features in the MongoDB Events Demo application.
+The index suite provides a solid foundation for all subsequent geospatial, search, and analytics features in the EventSphere application.